 You’ll also need a clear view of how to monetize your blog.
 This could be through display ads, recommending products, or even selling items.
 If you plan to rely on the first two methods, you will need a lot of traffic to start seeing the rewards.

 Before starting, we recommend researching the type of websites that make money.
-Taking a course, such as this Pro Blogger Bundle, can teach you many of the essential things you need to know.
+Taking a course, such as this Full-Time Blogger course by Larry Ludwig, can teach you many of the essential things you need to know.
 There are also plenty of resources available online if you can take the time to go through them.

 If you love dogs, walking them can be a great way to make money.
 Rover is a platform that matches dog walkers and pet sitters with pet owners in their area.
 To be accepted onto the site, you need to be 18 and have some experience with pets.
 The experience doesn’t have to be anything formal.
 Simply looking after a pet at home can be enough.